djene-mengistu/UAPS/README.md

 python UAPS_train.py
 ```

-To test the performance of the proposed method:
+To test the performance of the proposed method, load the trained weights accordingly and run the following:
 ```bash
 run UAPS_Testing.ipynb
 ```